plforacle/database/ol-value-navigator/oci-lamp-setup/oci-lamp-setup.md

 ## Task 4: Create the Oracle Linux compute instance

 The compute instance is the server that runs the complete prototype.
-The suggested flexible shape is large enough for the workshop while remaining suitable for many Free Tier tenancies.
+This workshop uses a paid, general-purpose AMD x86 flexible shape with enough memory for Apache, PHP, and MySQL.

 1. Open the navigation menu, select **Compute**, and then select **Instances**.